chekwei4/FIFA21_App/README.md

 <p align="center">
     <img src="./fifa_cluster.png">
 </p>

+After selecting clusterng algorithm, number of clusters to generate, and players' overall range, a dataframe will be displayed.
+User could scroll around and view the players' attributes in table form.
+If required, user could export the data as .csv to explore locally.

 User is able to mouse over any data points, and players' name will be display as hover text.